anverbogatov/java-algorithms/src/main/java/com/anverbogatov/algorithms/tasks/README.md

 For example, given [10, 15, 3, 7] and k of 17, return true since 10 + 7 is 17.

 **Bonus:** Can you do this in one pass?

+## 📒 Task #2

+Implement algorithm that shows if all characters in a given string are unique.

+**Bonus**: What if you are not allowed to use other data structures?